advanc3dUA/WohnungSuchen/README.md

 ---

 ### Requirements
-1. Mac with OS Monteray 12.5+
+1. Mac with OS Monterey 12.5+
 2. iPhone with iOS 16+
 3. XCode 14+
 ---